 Fallout New Vegas Best Melee Weapon Factors

-While damage is an obvious factor to consider when deciding on the best Fallout New Vegas melee weapon this is just one element to consider given many of these high damage weapons don’t become available until later in the game.
+While damage is an obvious factor to consider when deciding on the best Fallout New Vegas melee weapon this is just one element of your decision given many of these high damage weapons don’t become available until later in the game.
 This can leave players without a reliable melee weapon throughout the bulk of your adventure when you need it most given you will lack sufficient other equipment and perks for your melee build.
-For this reason the following factors have also been considered when designing the list for this page:
+For this reason the following factors have also been considered when designing the list of FNV best melee weapons for this page:

 - Damage: Damage is an important factor in determining overall weapon strength given it’s primary goal is to help you defeat enemies and the various mutants that you encounter.
-Damage goes beyond just the raw damage value in your inventory screen though as players also need to factor in attack speed, critical chance multiplier and the available perks that can boost damage further.
+Damage goes beyond just the raw damage value in your inventory screen though as players also need to factor in attack speed, critical chance multiplier and the available perks that can boost damage further for specific melee weapon types.
 Combined these factors determine your overall potential damage per attack (which is important if aiming to 1 hit enemies with a large attack) and damage per second (where your focus is on many quick rapid attacks to defeat an enemy).

-- Ease of Acquisition: Acquiring weapons is an important element to their best factor in fallout new Vegas.
-A melee weapon that you acquire from the last quest is not particularly useful for example as equipment is central to your character story process.
+- Ease of Acquisition: Acquiring weapons is an important element to their best factor in Fallout New Vegas.
+A melee weapon that you acquire from the last quest is not particularly useful for example as equipment is central to your character story progress.
 Those that are easy to acquire relative to the power level that they offer you are significantly more valuable to the player and a major factor in many of the melee weapon recommendations below.

 - Utility: Utility comes in a few forms in melee weapons such as bonus damage against a particular enemy type, the ability to conceal the weapon for quests or roleplaying, special attack types and overall V.A.T.S. cost.
 Special attacks for weapons are unlocked in V.A.T.S at a melee skill of 50 although can be used outside of V.A.T.S. prior to this and can be a significant source of your overall damage.